Certificate in Victim Advocacy

 Stay Ahead of the Curve

-Staying current in victim advocacy requires understanding the latest advancements and trends, and the Certificate in Victim Advocacy ensures students are well-prepared in this area.
-The curriculum is regularly updated to incorporate the newest research and best practices, including trauma-informed care and restorative justice.
+Staying current in victim advocacy requires understanding the latest advancements and trends.
+Fort Hays State University regularly updates the curriculum to incorporate the newest research and best practices, including trauma-informed care and restorative justice.
 This approach equips students with the most effective methods for supporting victims in today’s evolving landscape.

 The certificate also emphasizes contemporary issues and innovative strategies, encouraging students to critically evaluate and apply these practices in real-world settings.
 By aligning coursework with the latest developments, the certificate prepares students to meet current challenges and adapt to future changes in victim advocacy.